03/09/2025

 The EU needs to create an inflation governance framework that would involve not just ECB monetary policy, but a complex of measures on inflation preparedness, prevention, reduction and mitigation.
 This framework can include price controls, income support, excess profit taxes, limiting speculation, increasing price transparency, building strategic reserves, and reducing fossil fuel dependency, among many more others.

-Therefore, on 3 September 2025 between 14:00 – 17:30, in collaboration with the European Economic and Social Committee (EESC), Fondazione Pietro Nenni and TASC, we will discuss lessons learned from the recent inflation episode and the new inflation governance framework that needs to be developed to prevent or mitigate the supply side inflation shocks in the future.
+Therefore, on 3 September 2025 between 14:00 – 17:30, in collaboration with the European Economic and Social Committee (EESC), Fondazione Pietro Nenni and TASC, we discussed lessons learned from the recent inflation episode and the new inflation governance framework that needs to be developed to prevent or mitigate the supply side inflation shocks in the future.

 Network